thisismisty/widgetintegration/source/index.html.md

 </div>
 ```

-The following HTML snippets can be used to pre-filter mobiles widgets based on makes and models.
+You can create a widget which pre-filters mobiles widgets based on network.

 #### Makes